Meal Plan | Cost Per Semester | Meals Per Semester |

 Meal Plan Requests and Changes

-The last day to reduce or cancel the meal plan for the Fall 2023 semester is on Tuesday September 19, 2023.
+The last day to reduce or cancel the meal plan for the Spring 2024 semester is on Tuesday January 30, 2024.

 Meal plans may be added or increased anytime throughout the semester. but all requests to reduce or cancel your meal plan must be made by the end of the second week of each semester.
 Cancellation requests of unused meal plans made after the two week change period, but before the end of the 12th week of the semester, will be allowed for a $50 cancellation fee.
 There are no refunds issued beyond the 12th week of the semester.